Joseph1864/joseph1864/README.md

 # Hi there👋

-I’m Joseph Williams, a versatile Android developer with a proven track record of building modern, performant apps using **Jetpack Compose**, **Kotlin Coroutines**, and **MVVM architecture**.
+I’m Joseph Williams, a versatile Android developer with a proven track record of building modern, clean apps using **Jetpack Compose**, **Kotlin Coroutines**, and **MVVM architecture**.
 I’ve published multiple apps to the **Google Play Store** and also work professionally as a **Business Tools Developer** creating full-stack solutions to improve business efficiency.

 ### 📱 Featured Projects